IMAIOS / e-Courses / e-MRI / Cardiac MRI / Phase-contrast velocity mapping

-Phase-contrast velocity mapping
+Phase-contrast velocity imaging

 Quantifying flow in cardiac MRI calls on the same principles as those set out for phase-contrast MR angiography.
 Phase-contrast flow imagery gives access to quantifying blood velocities and flows.